JonathanLimZS/CodeIT-Suisse-2019/README.md

 ## Competition Outcome

 This repository was forked from my teammate (Hui Kang), who had managed this.
-You can find his Github account at @tonghuikang
+You can find his Github account at https://github.com/tonghuikang

 We won 3rd place in Singapore, with a score of 4405.